Jacob-Northcote/Jacob-Northcote/README.md

 - 👀 I’m interested in Software Engineering
 - 🌱 I’m currently learning CS at ASU
 - 💞️ I’m looking to collaborate on anything
-- 📫 How to reach me JLNorthcote@gmail.com
+- 📫 How to reach me JLNorthcote@gmail.com, LinkedIn: Jacob-Northcote, Handshake: Jacob Northcote

 <!---
 I am a highly motivated and goal-oriented individual currently studying Computer Science at ASU.